 School Lunches Our children are provided with a two course lunch each day.
 These lunches are provided by Glendale Middle School Kitchen, following dietary guidelines, and prepared by Mrs Wyld in our school kitchen.
 Please inform Mrs McCann of any special dietary requirements.
 All children are encouraged to have a school lunch for at least their first term at school.
 Provision is also made for those pupils wishing to bring a packed lunch.
 We do operate on a Healthy Schools basis and therefore would encourage any packed lunches to be healthy and nutritious.
 To help in the preparation and administration of our school lunches we would ask that you give a full week's notice should your child wish to change from school to packed lunches or vice versa.
-From September 2014 all children from Reception to Year Two will be eligible for a school meal at no cost; however we would encourage parents to still apply for Free School Meals if they believe they are eligible as we receive addition funding, Pupil Premium, for pupils entitled to Free School Meals.
-For children in Years Three and Four the cost of school meals is £2.20 per day, £11.00 per week.
-Please send lunch money to school in a named envelope on Monday morning, alternatively we are happy to accept payments on a monthly or half termly basis, in advance.
+From September 2014 all children from Reception to Year Two are eligible for a school meal at no cost; however we would encourage parents to still apply for Free School Meals if they believe they are eligible as we receive addition funding, Pupil Premium, for pupils entitled to Free School Meals.
+For children in Nursery and Key Stage 2,(Years 3, 4, 5 and 6) the cost of school meals is £2.20 per day, £11.00 per week.
+Please send lunch money to school in a named envelope on Monday morning, alternatively we are happy to accept payments on a monthly or half term-ly basis, in advance.
 Mrs McCann has limited time in our school office, so please do ensure payments are kept up to date.
 Cheques should be made payable to 'Northumberland County Council'.